Mykaelas/ReadMes-Made-Easy/README.md

 ## License:

-No License as of this point in time
+No License as of this point in time.

 ## Table of Contents